geomagpy/magpy/magpy/gui/README_gui.md

 11. Flag maximum only in one component
 12. Save flags
 13. Clear flags
-14. Load flags and some drop flags with right click
+14. Load flags and some drop flags with right click, modify with middle click
 15. Save flags and clear, reload and check, both with DB and file
 16. Open flag details and select only specific labels
 17. Select example 2 from memory and apply flags from file/DB